-Damaging or threatening to damage Credit Union, employee or non-employee property intentionally, recklessly, or because of gross negligence;
+Damaging or threatening to damage Credit Union, employee, or non-employee property intentionally, recklessly, or because of gross negligence;

-Possessing a firearm or other weapon in Credit Union facilities, on Credit Union property or while on Credit Union business;
+Possessing a firearm or other weapon in Credit Union facilities, on Credit Union property, or while on Credit Union business;

 Committing acts of stalking and/or harassment;

-Behaving in a manner, which disrupts another's work performance or the Credit Union's ability to execute its mission.
+Behaving in a manner that disrupts another's work performance or the Credit Union's ability to execute its mission.

 INVESTIGATIONS.
 All reports of potentially violent or threatening situations will be taken seriously and investigated immediately by Human Resources or another representative of Senior Management.
 Employees are required to cooperate in any investigation.